theopenlane/httpsling/README.md

 Middleware functions wrap around HTTP requests, allowing pre- and post-processing of requests and responses.
 They can modify requests before they are sent, examine responses, and decide whether to modify them, retry the request, or take other actions.

-### Client-Level Middleware
+### SlingClient-Level Middleware

-Client-level middleware is applied to all requests made by a client.
+SlingClient-level middleware is applied to all requests made by a client.
 It's ideal for cross-cutting concerns like logging, error handling, and metrics collection.

-**Adding Middleware to a Client:**
+**Adding Middleware to a SlingClient:**

 ```go
 client := httpsling.Create(&httpsling.Config{BaseURL: "https://the.cats.meow.com"})